node-modules/webcamera/README.md

  *   - phantomScript {String}   phantomjs script path, use input arguments as default script
  *   - tfsClient     {Object}   tfs client instance
+ *   - tfsOpts       {Object}   tfs options. if do not have tfsClient and tfsOpts, shotTFS become invalid
+ *   - qnClient      {Object}   qiniu client instance
- *   - tfsOpts       {Object}   tfs options. if do not have tfsClient and tfsOpts, shotTFS become invalid */ var camera = Camera.create({
+ *   - qnOpts        {Object}   qiniu options. if do not have qnClient and qnOpts, shotQN become invalid */ var camera = Camera.create({
   tfsOpts: {